Businessplan.Earlylight.io | Updated: Feb 2026

 • Hire Warehouse Tech (FTE #4).

-• Install foundational biodigester infrastructure at Bleiblerville (for pre-treatment staging).
+• Install foundational module infrastructure at Bleiblerville (for pre-processing staging).

 Week 10 (Apr 21-27)